EBIO5460Spring2025/class-materials/07_7_assignment4.md

 **Q4\.** Like other tree ensemble methods we have looked at, `xgboost` can provide information about the relative importance of the different predictor variables.
 Research how to do this and make a plot that displays this information.

 **Q5\.** Plot the prediction both as a presence map and a map of probabilities.

+**Don't forget to use Piazza if you get stuck, to offer tips, share experience etc.**